Rfam/rfam-docs/docs/source/faq.rst

 We use the `Infernal <http://eddylab.org/infernal/>`_ software to build a covariance model from this alignment.

-2. The covariance model is used to search the *rfamseq* sequence database for other family members and build a **full** alignment including all instances of a family.
+2. The covariance model is used to search the :ref:`glossary:rfamseq` sequence database for other family members and build a **full** alignment including all instances of a family.
 Starting with Rfam 12.0 the full alignments are no longer provided by Rfam, but they can be generated as described in the following `protocol <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6754622/>`_.